andrey-zherikov/argparse/README.md

 - It must accept all `COMMANDS` types as a first parameter if `CLI` template is used with multiple `COMMANDS...`.
   `argparse` uses `std.sumtype.match` for matching.
 Possible implementation of such `newMain` function would be a function that is overridden for every command type from `COMMANDS`.
-Another example would be a lambda that does compile-time checking of the type of the first parameter (see examples for details).
+Another example would be a lambda that does compile-time checking of the type of the first parameter (see examples below for details).
 - Optionally `newMain` function can take a `string[]` parameter as a second argument.
 Providing such a function will mean that `argparse` will parse known arguments only and all unknown ones will be passed as a second parameter to `newMain` function.
 If `newMain` function doesn't have such parameter then `argparse` will error out if there is an